arcnaver/VisualSort/README.md

 The olcPixelGameEnginer is used as the graphics driver for this program. https://github.com/OneLoneCoder

-Visual Sort will offer a visual representation of several sorting algorithms, starging with bubble sort.
+Visual Sort will offer a visual representation of several sorting algorithms, starting with bubble sort.
 The viewer will be presented with a graph and set of unsorted bars, which will then be sorted into their correct positions.

 Bubble Sort has been implemented.
 Selection Sort has been implemented.